SNAP (programming language): General concepts

 SNAP allowed multiple statements to be placed on a single line, and used the period as the statement separator.
 This produced code that looked like English sentences, and was generally organized into blocks that looked like paragraphs.

 SNAP did not use line numbers for editing, and instead used in-code labels for branch targets, as was the case in FORTRAN.
-In SNAP, a label could be placed anywhere in the code by surrounding the textual name in parenthesis like (FIRST LABEL).
+In SNAP, a label could be placed anywhere in the code by surrounding the textual name in parentheses like (FIRST LABEL).
 Labels were not separate statements, and did not require a period after them.

 Variables names could contain spaces, which is relatively rare for programming languages even today.
 Variables could hold strings or numbers, but different syntax was used to assign each one.
 For numbers, a simple syntax was used, SET I TO 1.
 SET was also used to perform mathematical operations, like SET I TO THE PRODUCT OF 10 AND J. A simpler syntax was offered for the more common increment and decrement operations, INCREASE M BY 1. or DECREASE M BY 2.

 For strings, a longer syntax was typically used, CALL "THIS IS A STRING" THE NEWSTRING.
 Substrings were accessed using a HyperTalk-like syntax by referring to the ordinal position, for instance, CALL THE J-TH CHARACTER OF NEWSTRING THE NEWCHAR., or CALL THE M-TH THROUGH N-TH CHARACTERS OF THE INPUT THE OUTPUT.

 SNAP also offered array-like collections known as "lists".
 Internally, these were stored as comma-delimited strings.
 Most of the string-related commands could be used to work with these by adding THE ...
 LIST. to the end.
 For instance, one could read a series of cards using READ THE CARD LIST., which would read each card as a separate string into the CARD variable.
 Items within a list were accessed using the same ordinal syntax, for instance PRINT THE 5-TH CARD, or COPY "NEW STRING" AND CALL IT THE 7-TH CARD.
 Lists of numbers could be created using SET THE NUMBER LIST TO 1,2,3,4,5.